 The patrol division is the biggest division in the Goffstown Police Department.

-The Patrol Division includes all uniformed patrol officers, the motorcycle unit, and the bike patrols.
+The Patrol Division includes all uniformed patrol officers and the bike patrols.
 Officers are generally dispatched to calls for service by the Communications Division.

 If you are pulled over by a marked police cruiser in Goffstown, please remain seated.
 You will most likely be asked to produce a license and registration.
 Your hands should remain visible while you avoid making any furtive moves.
 Police officers work under very stressful conditions and would prefer that a motor vehicle stop be as pleasant as possible.
 Goffstown Police officers are highly trained to be courteous and professional.

 The Goffstown Police Department has officers trained in advanced accident investigations.
 When a serious accident occurs, these officers will respond to investigate the scene.
 Some patrol officers and supervisors have received specialized training.
-Most officers have attended At Scene Accident Investigation, Commercial Vehicle Crash, Motorcycle Accident, and Technical Accident Investigation.
+Most officers have attended the scene Accident Investigation, Commercial Vehicle Crash, Motorcycle Accident, and Technical Accident Investigation.

 The department has a Speed Monitoring Awareness Radar Trailer (SMART).
 It is set up along the roads to alert motorists of their speed and the posted speed.
+We also have a covert radar that can conduct a radar survey without displaying speed information to motorists.
 You may request a survey for your street by calling 497-4858.